jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Fighting For The Computer Age - Our Philosophy is Already Generations Behind Our Technology

-From 1850 onwards, inventors like Lovelace, Bush, and Bardeen were starting the Computer Revolution.
+From 1850 onwards, inventors like Ada Lovelace, Vaneaver Bush, and John Bardeen were slowly inventing the Computer Age.
 At the same time, authors like H.G.
 Wells, George Orwell, Isaac Asimov imagined what life would be like after the Industrial Age ended.
-Books such as _The Time Machine, War of the Worlds_, and _I, Robot_ thought of a future, so weird people called it science fiction.
-Then came the 1970's; when personal computers, the internet, email, and other digital technology became real products, anyone could buy.
-Humanity finally entered the Computer Age.
+Books such as _The Time Machine, War of the Worlds_, and _I, Robot_ thought of a future so weird people called it science fiction.
+Then came the 1970s; when personal computers, the internet, email, and other digital technology became real products anyone could buy.
+In 1970, humanity finally entered the Computer Age.
 And it was just as different as science fiction said it would be.

 With every purchase, renovation, and Christmas gift since we've been upgrading our society with fundamentally different technology.
 Computers can be programmed, updated, and inter-linked.
-Digital property can be shared, erased, copied, and transferred with a few button clicks.
-Just one laptop today can be a typewriter, radio, voice recorder, book, television, photo album, database, and so many other machines.
-In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and are so big they need many environmental and labor regulations.
+Digital property can be shared, erased, copied, and transferred with a few button taps.
+Just one laptop can be a typewriter, radio, voice recorder, book, television, photo album, database, and so many other machines.
+In contrast, mechanical tools of the Industrial Age are single-use, can't be easily shared, and need lots of manpower to work.

 Digital tools have been brought up within the Industrial Age's Right and Left philosophy.
-This philosophy encourages the growth of mechanical devices via relentless worldwide competition.
-Left and Right work together to make industrial economic growth happen.
+This philosophy fights for economic growth by mass productng mechanical devices.
 Conservatives want to generate wealth and let it trickle down.
 They thus favour less government policies with a "slow and steady wins the race" mentality.
 Progressives want to use the government to reform society according to a list of ideals.
 But ideals aren't always practical, which means Progressives sometimes destabilize the economy.
-This tug of war is seen in every political race in Western politics for hundreds of years.
+This tug of war between practicality and idealism is seen in every political issue in Western politics.
 Nevertheless, like two oarsmen on a boat, Right and Left successfully steered the ship of worldwide economic growth.
-Within a few hundred years, mechanical tools covered an industrialized world.
+Although they competed against each other, the two helped industrialize the world.

-Competition in elections was matched competition in business.
-Businesses competed like crazy to mass-produce the mechanical tools spanning the virgin globe.
-Watch CNBC discussion of stock trading or market value to see how cutthroat this world of Industrial Age competition is.
+Left and Right goverened and regulated the Industrial Age, but businesses did most of the work.
+Businesses competed to mass-produce the mechanical tools that would populate the globe.
+Watch CNBC and you'll see how cutthroat this world of Industrial Age competition is.
+So many car, food, clothing, insurance, airline, companies compete for market share.

-However, digital devices enable a new philosophy, one that fosters not a competition, but collaboration.
-Working together online is our future because it saves us from so much redundant work mechanical tools force on us.
+However, digital devices enable a new philosophy, one that fosters not competition, but collaboration.
+Using computers and the internet is our future because it saves us from so much redundant work mechanical tools force on us.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 Several generations from the start of the Computer Age, items like smartphones, laptops, and smartwatches are so standard, the collaboration philosophy they foster is increasingly part of our lifestyle.
 That's why websites like WikiHow, IMDB, YouTube integrate so easily into our lives.
 Collaboration is today's big picture, the basic principle of the Computer Age's new philosophy.
 The people who see this best is the open-source community.